smathot/eeg_eyetracking_parser/readme.md

 ## About

-A Python module for reading concurrently recorded EEG and eye-tracking data, and parsing these into convenient data structures for further analysis.
+A Python module for reading concurrently recorded EEG and eye-tracking data, and parsing this data into convenient objects for further analysis.
 For this to work, several assumptions need to be met, as described under [Assumptions](#assumptions).
 At present, this module is largely for internal use, and focused on our own recording environment.

 Key features:

-- Experimental variables (such as conditions) from the eye tracker is used as metadata for the EEG analysis.
+- Experimental variables (such as conditions) from the eye-tracking data are used as metadata for the EEG analysis.
 - Gaze and pupil data is added as channels to the EEG data.
-(But for most purposes you wont use this for analyzing this data.)
+(But for most purposes you wont use this for analyzing this eye data, instead using the `DataMatrix`.)
 - Blinks and saccades from the eye-tracking data are added as BAD annotations to the EEG data.

 ## Example

-Parse the data and plot it for visualization.
+Parse the data.

 ```python
 import eeg_eyetracking_parser as eet